lacework/terraform-aws-cloudtrail/examples/existing-cloudtrail/README.md

 | `bucket_name` | The S3 bucket name configured in the existing CloudTrail. | `string` |
 | `bucket_arn` | The S3 bucket ARN configured in the existing CloudTrail. | `string` |
 | `sns_topic_name` | The SNS topic name configured in the existing CloudTrail. | `string` |

+**IMPORTANT: This example assumes that your CloudTrail is already sending delivery notifications to the provided SNS topic.
+If the existing CloudTrail does NOT have SNS notification enabled, look at the example named [existing-cloudtrail-without-sns-topic](https://registry.terraform.io/modules/lacework/cloudtrail/aws/latest/examples/existing-cloudtrail-without-sns-topic)**